What is a Buyers Agent? What do they do?

 Upon completion of purchasing or selling a property, balance of the fee less engagement fee is payable in 30 days or at settlement if arranged prior.
-This fee is either a fixed price or percentage of purchase/sale price of 1%.

 *The Engagement fee is due and payable within 7 days of signing an authority form for full service packages.

 What is a Qualified Buyer?